 Eyton's Antiquities of Shropshire

 The volumes are arranged by hundred and the earliest records start with Domesday (1085-1086) and proceed through the Pipe Rolls (1130 onwards), the Liber Niger (1166), the Liber Feodorum (beginning 1198) and other Rolls, Chartularies and similar records.
-Eyton's Antiquities proceed through to the end of the 13th century.
+Eyton's Antiquities proceed through to the end of the 14th century in all cases, and up to the Dissolution in some cases.

-The volumes of Eyton's Antiquities are available on the Internet Archive website in pdf format and, for the convenience of Shropshire researchers, I have included on this website, the pdf versions from which I have been working as follows:
+The 12 volumes of Eyton's Antiquities are available on the Internet Archive website in pdf format and, for the convenience of Shropshire researchers, I have included on this website the pdf versions from which I have been working.

 Return to top of page